 Moe knew that I would never stop trying and learning.
 I was relentless.
-He knew that I had a certain ambition that few had.
+He knew that I had a particular ambition that few had.
 I wanted to have a great golf swing.
 Others wanted to play great golf.
-There is a major difference.
+There is a significant difference.

-This alternate mindset makes all of the difference.
+This other mindset makes all of the difference.
 It commits you to learning movement rather than practicing for results.
 It takes patience and determination.
 It requires self-analysis.

-I have seen very few people who have the ability to ignore ball flight.
+I have seen very few people who can ignore ball flight.
 Most people have a difficult time practicing movement when it comes to golf swing training.
-However, if you look at how other movements related sports are taught, you will find that sports like dance and martial arts focus on the moves first and results later.
+However, if you look at how other change related sports were taught, you will find that games like dance and martial arts focus on the moves first and results later.

-We all know, Golf is a difficult game even if you’re good at it.
+We all know, Golf is a challenging game even if you’re good at it.
 Acquiring the skills should be priority number one.
-The more skills you have the better chance you have to win once in a while.
-Having the passion to build a powerful golf swing was the bond I had with Moe.
-He saw my passion for the pursuit of perfection.
+The more skills you have, the better chance you have to win once in a while.
+Having the passion for building a powerful golf swing was the bond I had with Moe.
+He saw my love for the pursuit of perfection.
 It wasn’t always easy.

 During a Canadian tour event at the Royal Woodbine golf club in Toronto in 1995.
 Moe and I were having lunch as he tried to encourage me.
-“You won’t believe your eyes once you get it, you won’t believe your eyes”.
+“You won’t believe your eyes once you get it, you won’t believe your eyes.”
 Moe knows that I hadn’t mastered his swing yet.
 He knows that I was making progress and that it would eventually come.
-To this day I still can’t put a finger on when “I got it”.
+To this day I still can’t put the finger on when “I got it.”
 To be completely honest, I still fiddle with my swing occasionally.
 Maybe I still don’t have it.
-Even Moe might not have completely “had it”.
+Even Moe might not have completely “had it.”

-What’s important is that I absolutely love and enjoy the pursuit.
-Every subtle adjustment and slight change makes my swing as Moe would say “purer”.
-One way I know that I am close is that slight changes are easier now.
+What’s important is that I love and enjoy the pursuit.
+Every subtle adjustment and slight change makes my swing as Moe would say “purer.”
+One way I know that I am close is that small changes are more natural now.
 I also find that the swing takes less work to maintain.
-I don’t have to practice much but it sure feels better when I practice more – and stay mobile.
+I don’t have to practice much, but it sure feels better when I exercise more – and stay mobile.

 If I take too much time off it takes me a day of swinging to get back into rhythm.
-This is because a great golf swing is a series of movements in the proper order – in the proper timing sequence.
+This is because a significant golf swing is a series of movements in the proper order – in the appropriate timing sequence.
 Timing is what gets out of sync when you don’t practice, even if you have great technique.
-I recommend making swing motions every day just to keep your rhythm, even if you don’t hit balls you need to make the motion.
+I recommend making swing motions every day just to keep your rhythm, even if you don’t hit balls you need to move.

-I was recently invited to give a golf seminar to a number of beginning golfers.
+I was recently invited to give a golf seminar to some beginning golfers.
 I only had about 45 minutes to teach them the golf swing.
-I started them by learning the movements of the golf swing and then taught them the sequence of the motion.
+I started them by learning the movements of the golf swing and then showed them the sequence of the motion.
 Then they attempted to hit about 20 balls.
-The next day I talked to them and many of them mentioned that the muscles in their backs, hips and arms were sore.
+The next day I talked to them, and many of them mentioned that the muscles in their backs, hips and arms were sore.